 The Fair- I’ve not been to a fair in ages and I loved them so much as a kid.
 We weren’t there long but I ate too many sweets, went on the 2p machines and went on a spinney ride that made me feel sick, so I got the full experience.

-Vauxhall Pleasure Gardens for St George’s Day- There was knight fighting and a Punch and Judy show, you can’t get more British then that!
+Vauxhall Pleasure Gardens for St George’s Day- There were knights fighting and a Punch and Judy show, you can’t get more Britishthann that!

 Eliza Rose by Lucy Worsley- This was a book from work, a children’s book about the Tudor court.
 I really enjoyed it, and it definitely ventures more onto the YA side than children’s.